-All these are basically man's attempts at forcing the Bible to conform to worldly modern thinking.
+These are basically man's attempts at forcing the Bible to conform to worldly modern thinking.
 Certainly, there are specific statements in the Bible which are cultural and apply only to those to whom it was written in their day.
 However, behind every instruction of God was a principle which is unchanging throughout the ages.
-For example Deuteronomy 22:11 says not to wear a garment made of both wool and linen.
+For example, Deuteronomy 22:11 says not to wear a garment made of both wool and linen.
 This restriction was directed at separating Israel from the idolatrous practices and influence of their pagan neighbors.
-Today in this the Church Age wearing of clothes made of a blend of materials has no religious connection and therefore the prohibition would not apply us.
-However, the principle behind God's instructions to the Hebrews would apply today.
-That principle is that believers are to be separated from sin and not to do anything that even in appearance associates them with evil or sinful practices.
+Today in this the Church Age wearing of clothes made from a blend of materials has no religious connection, and therefore, the prohibition would not apply us.
+Nevertheless, the principle behind God's instructions to the Hebrews would apply also in our time.
+The principle is that believers are to be separated from sin and not to do anything that even in appearance associates them with evil or sinful practices.
 God says Christians are to flee from idolatry of any kind.
 (See 1 Cor.
 10:14, Col 3:5)

 There are other specific commandments of God that are transcultural and apply in practice in all ages.
-What God said in Paul's day about the role of men and women is as valid today as it was in the First Century because they present God's plan in creation for both man and woman.
-We need to reaffirm the biblical roles of both men and women in churches today, not ignore them, or attempt make them fit current trends in thinking that are contrary to God's word.
+What God said in Paul's day about the role of men, and women is as valid today as it was in the First Century because they present God's plan in creation for both man and woman.
+We need to reaffirm the biblical roles of both men and women in modern churches, not ignore them, or attempt to make them fit current trends in thinking that are contrary to God's word.

 He stated that for three years he had declared the truth and the entire Word of God.
 What Paul feared would happen in their church did happen.
-The Ephesians had fallen into doctrinal error and ungodly patterns of living.
-In fact, the leadership at Ephesus had become corrupt and needed to be replaced.
+The Ephesians fell into doctrinal error and ungodly patterns of living.
+In fact, the leadership at Ephesus became corrupt and needed to be replaced.
 Two of the corrupt leaders, Hymenaeus and Alexander Paul not only personally rebuked but ". . . delivered unto Satan, that they may learn not to blaspheme."
 (1 Tim.
 1:20)

 Paul had left Ephesus and now was instructing Timothy to straighten out these problems.
 This letter is instruction and encouragement to him to complete the task.
 1 Timothy 3:14-15 states this fact clearly.

-It is important that we understand that the Bible gives the highest standards and positions for women there is.
-To the contrary, the feminist movement has degraded women, exploited them, and taken away their femininity and God given role in the home and society.
-The movement has caused great confusion as to woman's God given position and role of being a help-mate with her husband.
+It is important that we understand that the Bible gives the highest standards and positions for women, that exists.
+To the contrary, the feminist movement has degraded women, exploited them, and took away their femininity and God-given role in the home and society.
+The movement has caused great confusion as to woman's God-given position and role of being a help-mate with her husband.
 It has misled women into believing that God has looked on a woman as a lesser creature.
-The movement is based on a lie and Jesus said that Satan was the father of all liars.
+The movement is based upon a lie, and Jesus said that Satan was the father of all liars.
 (John 8:44) God has always held women in a special and honored position.
-As Acts 10:34 plains reveals "God is not a respecter of persons."
+As Acts 10:34 plains reveal, "God is not a respecter of persons."
 (Also see Rom.
 2:11, Eph.
 6:9, Col. 3:11.
 1 Peter 1:17)